Trust the meat thermometer

 13 July 2021: With summer in full swing and barbeques being a popular way to socialise with family and friends, safefood is encouraging people to ‘trust the meat thermometer’ to make sure they cook their BBQ meats like burgers to 75 degrees C and protect themselves from any food safety mishaps which can lead to people getting sick.

 New research¹ from safefood has found that more than half of home cooks (55%) don’t know what temperature meat should be cooked to.
 Less than 2% followed the three established checks for ensuring meat was safely cooked – piping hot, no pink meat and juices running clear.
 For those barbeque meats like burgers, sausages and chicken, placing a meat thermometer in the thickest part of the meat adds that extra layer of safety and confidence to help home cooks get it right every time.

 Dr Gary Kearney, Director, Food Science, safefood said:

-safefood’s 7 top tips for a safe and tasty barbeque
+safefood’s 7 top tips for a safe barbeque

 - Keep perishable foods like salads, coleslaw and quiche in your fridge until you are about to serve them.